 Over the week, revisions to U.S. jobs data showing that employers added 127,000 more jobs in November and December than previously reported boosted sentiment.

 Upbeat data on U.S. factory activity and the U.S. services sector also showed positive strides in the economy, while strong corporate earnings continued to drive investors into stocks.

-The benchmark 10-year Treasury note fell in price to yield 2.03 percent at the close of trading on February 1 following the upbeat employment and manufacturing data.
+The benchmark 10-year Treasury fell in price to yield 2.03 percent at the close of trading on Feb.
+1 following the upbeat employment and manufacturing data.

 Investors showed the same sentiment toward emerging market and European bonds as they did toward the countries' stocks.
 Emerging market bond funds attracted inflows of $1.27 billion, while investors pulled $804 million out of European bond funds in the latest week.

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources

 - Investigators focus on foul play behind missing Malaysia plane: sources |

 - Kremlin website hit by 'powerful' cyber attack

 - West prepares sanctions as Russia presses on with Crimea takeover |